Lee Sung-min (actor): 2013–2016: Major breakthroughs onscreen

-2013–present: Recognition and further acclaimed
+2013–present: Recognition and further acclaim

 In the movie The Attorney, released at the end of 2013, Lee played the role of Lee Yoon-taek, a high school classmate of the protagonist Song Woo-seok, who is a lawyer (played by Song Kang-ho) and a journalist for a social department at a newspaper in the Busan area.
 Although it was a supporting role, he had a considerable presence.
 In the MBC drama Miss Korea, which aired around the same time, he portrayed Jung Sun-saeng, a former gangster who is chased by debt from Kim Hyung-jun (played by Lee Sun-kyun), the CEO of a cosmetics company.

 Lee's career marked a turning point with his appearance in the 2014 tvN drama tvN drama Misaeng: Incomplete Life.
 Directed by Kim Won-seok and written by Jung Yoon-jung, this 20-episode series adapted Yoon Tae-ho's webtoon series of the same title.
 The drama's title, derived from Go terminology, signifies "an incomplete life," reflecting the essence of not yet being fully alive.
-Misaeng made history as the first Korean drama to be filmed on location in Jordan, with Lee and Im Si-wan shooting the series's prologue in Amman, Petra, and Wadi Rum.
+Misaeng made history as the first Korean drama to be filmed on location in Jordan, with Lee and Yim Si-wan shooting the series's prologue in Amman, Petra, and Wadi Rum.
 The series became a cultural phenomenon, achieving remarkable viewership ratings for a cable network program in South Korea.
 Lee received accolades for his portrayal of working professional Oh Sang-sik, earning him Best Actor awards at the 52nd Baeksang Arts Awards and the 2016 tvN10 Awards.

 In early 2016, Lee debuted as the lead character in the film Sori: Voice from the Heart portraying Hae-kwan.
 The film follows Hae-kwan's desperate search for his daughter, lost in Daegu in 2003, which leads him to an AI satellite robot with global sound memory.
 Aided by the robot, he tracks his daughter's voice, and they form an unforgettable bond.
 Jeon Hye-jin, also a Chaimu member, played Hae-kwan's wife.
 Lee's performance drew praise from Elizabeth Kerr of The Hollywood Reporter, who stated: "Sori is at its strongest when it focuses on Hae-kwan and the surprising onion-layer style discoveries he makes about the daughter he was sure he knew (played by Chae Soo-bin in flashback).
-Lee balances regret and disbelief effortlessly, and makes the man’s sadness real without tipping into histrionics."
+Lee balances regret and disbelief effortlessly, and makes the man's sadness real without tipping into histrionics."